pweingar/C256Samples/README.md

     Python script to convert a BMP file to assembly files that are included in an assembly program that copies the image and color palette to the graphics system.

 * [Tiles](Tiles): Display a simple graphics display using the tile engine on the Vicky chip.
+This also demonstrates scrolling of a tile map.

 * [PGXFile](PGXFile): Creates a sample PGX executable file.
 This file can be copied to an SD card and executed from the BASIC interpreter using the BRUN command.